Before You Distribute AI Music in 2026 | Free Guide

 - Build the proof kit.

-- Use the DistroKid checklist only if DistroKid is your chosen distributor.
+- Use the DistroKid workbook only if DistroKid is your chosen distributor.

 - Save your source notes, screenshots, links, and release decisions.